faizan-multani/Langchain_LLM/Laingchain/08_vectors_Embeddings.md

-# Vectors and Emobeddings :
+# Vectors and Embeddings :
 - In LangChain, embeddings and vector stores are **<mark>mostly used to search and retrieve relevant text for a given query </mark>** — and yes, this is often based on reading from files or databases, but that's just the starting point.

 # Embeddings :